Twilio Inc. [TWLO] could give the highest percentage gains? Check Out this Analysis

 This company’s Return on Total Capital is -12.22, and its Return on Invested Capital has reached -13.30%.
 Its Return on Equity is -13.02, and its Return on Assets is -9.94.
 These metrics suggest that this Twilio Inc. does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.

 What about valuation?
-This company’s Enterprise Value to EBITDA is -71.88.
-The Enterprise Value to Sales for this firm is now 13.97. companyname [TWLO] has a Price to Cash Flow Ratio of 910.06.
+This company’s Enterprise Value to EBITDA is -70.56.
+The Enterprise Value to Sales for this firm is now 13.71, and its Total Debt to Enterprise Value stands at 0.06. companyname [TWLO] has a Price to Cash Flow Ratio of 910.06.

-Similarly, this company’s Total Asset Turnover is 0.37.
+Similarly, this company’s Receivables Turnover is 9.01 and its Total Asset Turnover is 0.37.
 This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 8.34.

 Conclusion: Is Twilio Inc. [TWLO] a Reliable Buy?